0xae/trender-apps/README.md

 # trender-apps
-apps,crawlers,indexers,stuff built for the [Trender Platform](https://github.com/0xae/trender).
+Fast, beautifull and interactive apps built for the [Trender Platform](https://github.com/0xae/trender).

-for now platform code only.
+Trender apps are stuff you will spend hours exploring, customizing and analyzing.

 ## Prologue
 ### platform